 I always carry a GPS unit to mark the location of the fossils I discover, but more importantly to know exactly where I am at all times.
 Every legitimate fossil hunter must know exactly where he is searching.
-He must know the Longitude and Latitude of his location in proximity to State land, BLM land, a Reservation and the property line for which he has permission to search.
+He must know the Longitude and Latitude of his location in proximity to State land, BLM land, Tribal land and the property line for which he has permission to search.
 There are no excuses.
 You can never say to a landowner: “I’m sorry I did now know this was your property”.

 I mark my manual parcel maps with all of the “out of bounds” L&L coordinates.
 This is “must do” homework before I leave for an expedition.
 I found it helpful to learn my Longitude and Latitudes down to the 5th decimal place or about 3-4 feet in my search area.
 I usually try to stay at least 50 feet away from the neighboring boundary just in case my published maps are not accurate.